openstack/keystone/doc/source/devref/development_best_practices.rst

 ===================

-Get your development environment set up according to :doc:`development.environment`.
+Get your development environment set up according to :doc:`development_environment`.
 It is recommended that you install Keystone into a virtualenv.